awslabs/bike-kem/README.md

  - OPENSSL_DIR              - Set the path of the OpenSSL include/lib
                               directories (required only if OpenSSL is not installed in usual directories).
+ - BIND_PK_AND_M            - Bind the public key and the message in encapsulation.
+ - USE_SHA3_AND_SHAKE       - Use SHA3 as the hash function and SHAKE as a PRF.
  - FIXED_SEED               - Using a fixed seed, for debug purposes.
  - RDTSC                    - Benchmark the algorithm (results in CPU cycles).
  - VERBOSE                  - Add verbose (level: 1-4 default: 1).